-E. "Emergency" means an urgent and unforeseen situation that requires the immediate acquisition of goods or services in less time than would be required for a formal procurement by RFP or IFB.

-F. "Full and Open Competition" means allowing offerors to compete for contracts on an equal footing, ensuring that no restrictions are placed on procurements of goods or services that may unduly limit competition.
-Examples of prohibited or undue restrictions that prevent Full and Open Competition include but are not limited to:

-- 1. Allowing prohibited conflicts of interest, including allowing companies that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals to compete for such procurements.
+- F. "Emergency" means an urgent and unforeseen situation that requires the immediate acquisition of goods or services in less time than would be required for a formal procurement by RFP or IFB. - G. "Full and Open Competition" means allowing bidders and offerors to compete for contracts on an equal footing, ensuring that no restrictions are placed on procurements of goods or services that may unduly limit competition.
+Examples of prohibited or undue restrictions that prevent Full and Open Competition include but are not limited to: - 1.
+Allowing prohibited conflicts of interest, including allowing companies that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals to compete for such procurements.
 These companies must be excluded from bidding. - 2.
 Imposing prohibited geographical preferences.
 CPB will not impose state, local, or tribal geographical preferences in the evaluation of bids or proposals, except in those cases where the NGWSGP or applicable federal statutes expressly mandate or encourage geographic preference.
 Nothing in this Section preempts applicable state law.
-When contracting for architectural and engineering ("A/E") services, CPB may use geographic location as a selection criterion provided the limitation leaves an appropriate number of qualified firms, given the nature and size of the project, to compete for the contract.

-- 3. Placing unreasonable requirements that either favor or disqualify certain prospective offerors. - 4.
+When contracting for architectural and engineering ("A/E") services, CPB may use geographic location as a selection criterion provided the limitation leaves an appropriate number of qualified firms, given the nature and size of the project, to compete for the contract. - 3.
+Placing unreasonable requirements that either favor or disqualify certain prospective offerors. - 4.
 Requiring unnecessary experience. - 5.
 Requiring excessive bonding. - 6.
 Supporting non-competitive pricing practices between firms or between affiliated companies. - 7.
-Issuing non-competitive solicitations or contracts to persons or firms on retainer contracts (or currently under another contract) that was not procured in compliance with this policy or where the award is not for property or services specified for delivery under the scope of the retainer contract. - 8.
-Specifying only a "brand name" product instead of allowing for "an equal" product to be proposed and describing the performance of relevant requirements of the procurement.
-Similarly, specifying a preferred item is a form of a brand name only specification.
-It is not permissible unless there is an appropriate justification as to the need of the specific item. - 9.
-Any arbitrary action in the procurement process, e.g., unfairly restrictive time limits for a potential vendor to respond to a request.
+Issuing non-competitive solicitations or contracts to persons or firms on retainer contracts (or currently under another contract) that were not procured in compliance with this policy or where the award is not for property or services specified for delivery under the scope of the retainer contract.